siriscmv/invite-management-docs/FAQ.md

 * Use the [#set-as-template](commands/config.md#set-as-template "mention") command to setup templates easily!
 * Look at [#variables](commands/config.md#variables "mention") for a list of available variables that you can use in your template.
-* You can use an embed builder like [discord.club](https://discord.club/dashboard) for making the template (You can watch youtube tutorials on how to use embed builders such has discord.club and discohook)
+* You can use an embed builder like [discord.club](https://discord.club/dashboard) for making the template.
+Youtube tutorials are available on how to use embed builders such as discord.club and discohook.
-* Check out this [repo](https://github.com/Siris01/invite-management-templates) for a list of premade templates
+* Check out this [repo](https://github.com/Siris01/invite-management-templates) for a list of premade templates.

 ![setting up join message](https://i.imgur.com/NydLETl.gif)